Rishi Sunak, Priti Patel retain top jobs as UK PM Johnson shuffles Cabinet | Politics

 Johnson is expected to complete the reshuffle of his Cabinet on Wednesday, with changes to lower ministerial ranks to be finalised on Thursday.

 ''Despite the challenges of the global pandemic, I'm particularly proud of the transformational reforms I've led in Post 16 education: in further education colleges, our Skills agenda, apprenticeships and more.''
-PTI AK CPS
+Williamson has been replaced by Nadhim Zahawi, who has made quite a mark in his role as Vaccines Minister during the course of the COVID-19 vaccine rollout.
+Another senior Tory MP, Michael Gove, has been named the new Housing and Local Government Minister, with Nadine Dorries taking charge as the new Culture Secretary.
+She replaced Oliver Dowden, who has been shifted to the role of Chair of the Conservative Party and a Cabinet Minister without portfolio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)